blossomica/coala/docs/Developers/Newcomers_Guide.rst

 The easy issues that will help you get started are labeled as ``difficulty/newcomer`` and are only there to give you a glimpse of what it's like to work with us and what the workflow is like.

+The coala organisation tries to have ``newcomer`` issues always available for people who are joining the organisation.
+These newcomer issues are intentionally very easy.
+The only objective is to give you, the newcomer, an opportunity to participate, and learn how to contribute according to the coala organisation development guidelines.

+coala does **not** follow the GitHub "flow" workflow, so be sure to read our guides carefully.
+If you do not follow the coala workflow, our team will try to nudge you in the right direction.
+If nudging isnt effective, your contributions will be rejected.  coala will not lower its standards, or changes its worflow, to accomodate you.
+If you can not complete your issue according to our standards, it will be re-assigned to the next newcomer who is ready and willing to learn.

 Now pick an issue which isn't assigned and which you would like to fix.
 Leave a comment that you would like to be assigned to the issue.
 This way